-This recipe, is supposed to be a copy cat version of blondies sold by the Helms Bakery Truck.
-If you are lucky enough to live in a neighborhood with a bakery truck, give me your address because I’m calling my realtor.
+This recipe is supposed to be a Helms Bakery Blondies copycat.
+That is, a blondie similar to the ones that use to be sold off a neighborhood bakery truck.
+Also, if you are lucky enough to live in a neighborhood with a bakery truck, give me your address because I’m calling my realtor.
 All we have is a roach coach which just doesn’t compare.
 See, I’ve never heard of people going on-line in search of “roach coach” recipes.
 That Helms truck must have been something.

 Quick rundown on how these turned out.
 If you are a blondie aficionado, you might really love these.
 They had smooth tops, dense & soft centers and the flavor of brown butter and vanilla.
 I’m more of a brownie girl, so I’d like to hear the opinions of those more into blondies.
 And do try these, as the recipe is a little different than the usual.